zap150/besthea/examples/distributed_tensor_dirichlet/experiments_parallel_fmm.md

 * `--spat_order 6`
 * `--gmres_prec 1e-8`

-Number of the OpenMP threads was set using the `OMP_NUM_THREADS` environmental variable.
+The number of OpenMP threads was set using the `OMP_NUM_THREADS` environmental variable.

-Level of the vectorization (used in Figure 5.1) must be set when generating Cmake configuration (see [`README.md`](../../README.md)) passing in appropriate compiler flags.
-In the case of the Intel Compiler, we used the `-no-vec -no-simd -qno-openmp-simd` flags for the non-vectorized version and `-xcore-avx512 -qopt-zmm-usage=high` for the vectorized version with the lenght of the vector registers set using the `DATA_WIDTH` variable.
+The level of the vectorization (used in Figure 5.1) must be set when generating the Cmake configuration (see [`README.md`](../../README.md)) passing in appropriate compiler flags.
+In the case of the Intel Compiler, we used the `-no-vec -no-simd -qno-openmp-simd` flags for the non-vectorized version and `-xcore-avx512 -qopt-zmm-usage=high` for the vectorized version with the length of the vector registers set using the `DATA_WIDTH` variable.

 ## Example 2: Task measurement